 - 2.1.1 The Government introduced the current system for the management of capital finance in 2004/05 contained in The Local Authorities (Capital Finance and Accounting) Regulations (2003), which became operative from 1st April 2004.
 The act sets out the financial power for local authorities to use unsupported prudential borrowing for capital investment provided that the Council can afford the revenue consequences of any proposed borrowing. - 2.1.2 The key objectives of the prudential system are to ensure, within a clear framework, that the capital investment plans of local authorities are affordable, prudent and sustainable.
-Under the regulations local authorities have been given the freedom to determine the amount of external borrowing they are prepared to undertake when considering their own capital spending and financing decisions. - 2.1.3 The most significant change under the prudential system has been the initial determination of the limits of affordability for providing capital investment, taking into account the opportunity costs of alternative financing decisions. - 2.1.4 The Prudential Code has recently been refreshed.
-The capital strategy must now be expanded to include consideration not only of capital expenditure; but also capital investments and liabilities; and the link to treasury management.
+Under the regulations local authorities have been given the freedom to determine the amount of external borrowing they are prepared to undertake when considering their own capital spending and financing decisions. - 2.1.3 The most significant change under the prudential system has been the initial determination of the limits of affordability for providing capital investment, taking into account the opportunity costs of alternative financing decisions. - 2.1.4 Following changed requirements in the Prudential Code, the capital strategy has been expanded to include consideration not only of capital expenditure; but also capital investments and liabilities; and the link to treasury management.
 The intention is to bring together not only the capital expenditure policy and plans, but to include financing considerations in one comprehensive document.
-New requirements include:
+Additional requirements include:

-The impact of the capital programme on debt and borrowing including:
+• The impact of the capital programme on debt and borrowing including: